 We visited the Margaret Mitchell House in Atlanta on a rainy day in May.
 Surrounded by contemporary skyscrapers, the architecture of this landmark is a gentle reminder of aesthetic styles gone-by.

-The tour is conducted by very knowledgeable guides.
+The tour at 979 Crescent Avenue NE is conducted by knowledgeable guides.
 When you see the room where Margaret Mitchell wrote the Civil War classic Gone With the Wind, her typewriter, and then discover the parallels between her life and Scarlett’s, you leave with a deeper understanding of the story.
 Hands-on activities, like typing on a vintage typewriter, await you before you leave.
 Read about the Pulitzer Prize-winning author here: britannica.com

 Gone With the Wind is, in some ways, a response to Harriet Beecher Stowe’s Uncle Tom’s Cabin.
-Read about Harriet Beecher Stowe and her most famous book through our Connecticut and Ohio pages about the author.
+Read about Harriet Beecher Stowe and her most famous book through our Connecticut, Maine and Ohio pages about the author.

-This is the fourth stop on our Georgia Trail!
+This is the fifth stop on our Georgia Author Adventures Trail.